 The growth of the Endowment Foundation assets, and thus the growth of the annual transfer, result from three primary factors: strong investment returns, the receipt of bequests and planned gifts, and the overwhelming success of two endowment fund-raising campaigns.
 SF Ballet is grateful to the thousands of patrons who have supported its endowment.

-For information on supporting the Endowment Foundation, contact Thomas W. Flynn, director of development, at 415.865.6615 or email@example.com
+For information on supporting the Endowment Foundation, please contact Senior Manager, Capital and Principal Gifts Fermin Nasol at 415.865.6622 or email@example.com.

-View a list of endowment funds that have been created by donors contributing $25,000 or more (as of October 31, 2013).
+View a list of endowed funds that have been created by donors contributing $25,000 or more (as of August 21, 2015).

 James D. Marver, President